 Like most of the country, Belfast has a wet but temperate climate.
-Belfast averages around 160 days of rain a year, but it rarely drops below freezing.
+Belfast averages over 200 days of rain a year, but it rarely drops below freezing.
 You are risking a few wet days at any time of year, but October to January are usually the wettest months with up to 15 days of rain each.
 At the same time, you never have to worry too much about heat.
-The hottest summer day ever recorded in Belfast was a scorching 85 degrees F. Belfast tends to be slightly rainier than more southernly Dublin, but the warm air from the Gulf Stream ensures that the temperatures never drop too low despite the showers.
+The hottest summer day ever recorded in Belfast was around 87 degrees F (30.8 C).
+Belfast tends to be slightly rainier than more southernly Dublin, but the warm air from the Gulf Stream ensures that the temperatures never drop too low despite the showers.

 Peak Tourism Season in Belfast

 Belfast has remained under the tourist radar for the most part.
 However, a recent spate of new openings of everything from hotels to restaurants and museums is slowly drawing larger crowds to Northern Ireland’s capital city.
 The busiest times in Belfast overlap with the best times to be there in terms of events and weather.
 Summer tends to be the most crowded, but even this peak season is manageable in terms of the size of tour groups.
 If you prefer to travel in the offseason, Belfast’s main attractions are open year-round, and accommodation is always available.
 That means that the only potential downside will be cooler and more unpredictable weather.

 Flights in and out of Belfast are likely to be most expensive in May and August, when several public holidays make this a popular time to take a vacation in Northern Ireland.
 Hotel prices also spike around Christmas, when many people from around the country and the Republic of Ireland head to the capital to take in the festive scenery and shop downtown.
 However, the price of major things to do, like the zoo and the Titanic Museum, stay consistent throughout the year.